Don Bosco High School, Guwahati

 Don Bosco Senior Secondary School is a school located in Guwahati, Assam.
 It is a Catholic school founded on the teachings of Saint John Bosco, and is run by the Salesians of Don Bosco.
 Started in 1948, Don Bosco is one of the leading private schools in the North-Eastern states.
-It currently operates 12 standards, divided into primary, middle, senior and senior secondary sections.
+It operates 12 standards, divided into primary, middle, senior and senior secondary sections.
 The school is managed by a Principal, with Vice Principals and Teacher-Coordinators operating under him.
-The school currently houses 3000 students.
+The school houses 3000 students.

 History

 Predecessor

 Our Lady’s Orphanage, a school for boys of the Assam plains was the predecessor of the current high school.
 It inaugurated on 24 May 1926, by Rt.
 Rev. Mgr.
 Mathias S.C.D.D., Prefect Apostolic of Assam.
 At the time, a residence and a workshop were constructed.
 The technical school began in 1928 with 12 students.
-It then exponentially grew into two large workshops with 200 students by 1938.
+It then grew into two large workshops with 200 students by 1938.
 The name Our Lady’s Orphanage was then changed to Don Bosco Technical School, Guwahati.
 In 1937, the school operated classes I to IV.
 During the Second World War, it was taken over by the army in June 1942 and the school was closed.